 - Using undue influence to coerce elders into changing their will or trust, making an outright gift, or changing beneficiary designations on their retirement account or life insurance policy.

-At Kramer Radin, LLP, we are committed to our role as advocates for the protection of elders.
+At Kramer Radin, LLP, we are more than just trust and estate lawyers.
+We are committed to our role as advocates for the protection of elders.
 We can help you identify whether your family member is being abused and what remedies you have to help your loved one.
 Contact us for a consultation.